UK Tax Strategy 2020

 Vandemoortele NV (“Vandemoortele” or “the Company”), a Belgian company, and its subsidiaries (together “the VDM Group”) are a Belgian family business that has grown into a leading food group on a European scale.
-The VDM Group focuses on two business lines: Bakery Products and Margarines, Culinary Oils and Fats.
-Vandemoortele directly owns the following UK company (hereafter “UK company”):
+The VDM Group focuses on two business lines : Bakery Products and Margarines, Culinary Oils and Fats.
+Vandemoortele directly owns the following UK entities (hereafter “UK entities”):

 - Vandemoortele UK Ltd, Charta House, 30-38, Church Street, Staines-upon-Thames, GB-TW 18 4EP Surrey

-- Vandemoortele Worcester, branch of Vamix NV, a Belgian company directly owned by Vandemoortele, Martley Road, Lower Broadheath, GB-Worcestershire, WR2 6RF
+- Vamix NV, UK branch, Vandemoortele Worcester, a Belgian company directly owned by Vandemoortele, Martley Road, Lower Broadheath, Worcestershire, GB, WR2 6RF

-The UK company has commercial activity in both business lines of the VDM Group.
-The activity of the UK branch is production in Bakery Products business line.
+Vandemoortele UK Limited has transferred its commercial activity in both business lines as of July 1st 2020 to the UK branch of Vandemoortele Europe NV.
+The UK branch of Vandemoortele Europe NV, therefore as of that date, has commercial activity in both business lines of the VDM Group.
+The activity of the UK branch of Vamix NV is production in Bakery Products business line.

 The VDM Group is controlled by Safinco NV, Belgian company, which directly owns Vandemoortele.
 Safinco NV fulfils the country by country reporting for the VDM Group obligations in Belgium.

-This document sets out the Company’s tax strategy and that of its subsidiary UK company and the UK branch as it relates to UK taxation in compliance with Schedule 19 of the Finance Act 2016.
+This document sets out the Company’s tax strategy and that of its UK entities as it relates to UK taxation in compliance with Schedule 19 of the Finance Act 2016.

 Approach to Governance and Risk Management in relation to UK taxation

-The Company, its UK company and UK branch are committed to managing its tax affairs in a responsible and transparent manner, in order to comply with the relevant tax legislation.
+The Company, and it’s UK entities (as defined above) are committed to managing its tax affairs in a responsible and transparent manner, in order to comply with the relevant tax legislation.

 The Board of Directors of the Company executes general oversight over tax matters.
 It is advised and assisted in this respect by a specialised Audit Committee.
 The specialised Audit Committee of Vandemoortele monitors the VDM Group’s tax risks and receives upon request or upon escalation reports on tax risks and the internal control and risk management systems in this respect.

 The responsibility of the UK tax risks is delegated to the Chief Financial Officer of the VDM Group assisted for the day-to-day management by the Group Tax Manager of the VDM Group and the UK F&A Manager.
-The Chief Financial Officer keeps the Board of Directors and the Audit Committee informed of all relevant UK tax matters and seek its input as appropriate.
+The Chief Financial Officer keeps the Board of Directors and the Audit Committee of the company informed of all relevant UK tax matters and seeks its input as appropriate.

 - Support day to day business with practical straight forward advice/solutions